Skip to main content

 External zoneWired WAN, 4G, VPNwan

-Specify a port or port range such as 8000-9000.
-When both external and internal ports are empty, this represents DMZ operation.
+Internal PortThis can be a port or port range, for example, 8000-9000.
+When both external and internal ports are empty, this indicates a DMZ (Demilitarized Zone) function.Null

 NAT DMZ

-Port forwarding rules map a specific WAN port to an internal network device, while DMZ rules forward all WAN interface ports to an internal network device.
+While port forwarding rules direct a specified WAN port to an internal network device, DMZ (Demilitarized Zone) rules direct all ports belonging to the WAN interface to an internal network device.
+DMZ rules are set in the port forwarding interface, and in DMZ mode, there is no need to set external and internal ports.

 NATDMZ1-421